My Paris, Madrid, and Rome Adventure – Circa 1996

-In July 1996, I accompanied my mom to a World Blind Union conference in Madrid.
+In July 1996, I accompanied my mom to a World Blind Union low vision conference in Madrid.
 On our way back to the Philippines, we passed by and stayed in Paris and Rome for a few days.

 Rome